Bridge-Building Brotherhood: History

 Historical research, however, led to the conclusion that no brotherhood of the kind described by the legend ever existed.
 There are no historical sources relating to the existence of any such order and there is no evidence of any of the numerous bridges allegedly built by the Order.

-It is inconceivable that a youth accompanied by some followers without any construction experience should have built a 900 m stone arch bridge in an era when all experience and tradition of building large bridges had been lost and when all skilled trades were strictly controlled by the respective guilds.
+It is inconceivable that a youth accompanied by some followers without any construction experience should have built a 900 m stone arch bridge in an era when all experience and tradition of building large bridges had been lost and when all skilled trades were strictly controlled by the respective craft guilds.

 In that era, when neither banks nor banknotes nor demand deposits existed, the financial means for such a large project could be put up only by collecting coins or later on, indulgences.
 This kind of financing required the sustained initiative of persons interested in the project, typically the heads of the local trading houses, who got together in a confrèrie (corresponding to a present-day syndicate or citizens' initiative) in order to collect the funds over the prolonged period of time required for the execution of the project.
 Such a confrèrie had nothing to do with a religious order or even less with a monastery, save that often monasteries were asked to audit the use of the funds since they were one of the very few institutions capable of rendering such services.
 The construction works were executed by professional builders not related to any religious order.

 The title "Pontifex Avenione / Pontife d'Avigon" (bridge builder of Avignon) appears not to have been mentioned prior to 1665.
 The legend was developed into a vivid history by François-René de Chateaubriand (1768–1848) and also by Eugène Viollet-le-Duc (1814–1879).
 During the Romantic era, other writers have had the brotherhood executing bridges throughout Europe and even in countries as far away as Britain and Sweden (although there was never any historical report of such extensive activities).

-The "Frères Pontifes" are a legend without any historical background.